internetarchive/CDX-Writer/README.md

 More information about the CDX format syntax can be found here: http://www.archive.org/web/researcher/cdx_legend.php

 ## Installation

-Unfortunately, this script is not propery packaged and cannot be installed via pip.
-See the [.travis.yml](https://github.com/rajbot/CDX-Writer/blob/master/.travis.yml) file for hints on how to get it running.
+Unfortunately, this script is not propery packaged and cannot be installed via pip. `pip install -r requirements.txt` will install dependencies.
+Then ./cdx_writer.py should run.

 ## Differences between cdx_writer.py and access-access cdx files
 The CDX files produced by the [archive-access](http://sourceforge.net/projects/archive-access/)